HoldenLauer/Sports_Image_Classification/README.md

 <div id='id-Topic'/>

 ## Topic
 For our project, we chose to use images to train a classification model to determine which sport is being shown in the image.
 We selected this topic because as a group we are interested in working with image classification.
 As avid sports fans, we decided to combine our interests and make a model that will classify sports images.
-Our dashboard also includes some fun ways for sports fans to interact with NFL data and statistics.
+Our dashboard also includes some fun ways for sports fans to see which sports are included in the dataset.
 To learn more about our project, check out our [Sports Images Classification Presentation](https://docs.google.com/presentation/d/1-S3S3BavjbAaPhXl2o1AKQ4tD0uZM0gvGFtWtwbuPRY/edit#slide=id.g1cc6198fd61_0_328) on Google Slides.

 <p align="center">
     <img src="https://github.com/HoldenLauer/Dallas_Group_Project/blob/Nicole/Images/topic_photo.jfif"